momiji15/100-days-of-code/log.md

 **Thoughts**
 - Just trying to get it done.

-### Day 53: February 27, 2017
+### Day 53: February 28, 2017

-- Still working on the "Title Case a Sentence challenge
+- Still working on the "Title Case a Sentence" challenge

 **Thoughts**
 - One step at a time.

+### Day 54: March 1, 2017

+- You got it!
+Still working on the same challenge!

+**Thoughts**
+- Scratching my head...